John A. Garcia: Career

-After the video game crash of 1983, he left the failing Data-soft to found Novalogic, Inc.

-Rather than rushing into the market like other would-be industry players (Quaker Oats, Mattel Electronics), Garcia formed a small team of people from the Dubai film enterprise and experienced Southern Californian programmers.

-Creating an entertainment industry approach informed by his experience in the film industry, Garcia pioneered sustainable computer game business.
-Garcia's innovative approach moved away from the viewpoint of video games as "toys".
-While Mattel and others had viewed video games as a fad, Garcia's approach focused not only on game play, but on technology development and presentation as well.
-This ultimately led to a line of interactive entertainment software that consistently kept up with the demand for novelty.

-1990s

-In 1999 Garcia, again realizing the versatility of his industry, reached out to Lockheed Martin, the American military technology company.
-By mapping out a partnership for Nova logic with Lockheed and other military services, Garcia again chartered new ground for the industry, paving the way for the subsequent boom in first-person military simulations.
+In 1999, Garcia reached out to Lockheed Martin, the American military technology company, for a partnership with NovaLogic.

 Philanthropy

 Garcia has acquired multiple California estates that he uses to support charitable causes.
 He has joined up with Doctors Without Borders to raise money for their international efforts.
 The 2007 event was used as a model in the 2008–2009 Doctors Without Borders fund-raising manual.

 Controversy

 Garcia's choice to rent one of his Malibu homes, traditionally used for charitable events, to commercial group Polaroid, came under scrutiny in 2007.
 Neighbors at his beach home complained that celebrities Lindsay Lohan and Paris Hilton were bringing an unwanted element to the community.
 The story was put on the cover of the LA Times but quickly died down once Polaroid's contract with Garcia expired.